FULRO insurgency: Vietnamese colonization

 A colonization program of Kinh Vietnamese by the South Vietnamese government and united Vietnamese Communist government was implemented.
-Leaving out any plans for autonomy for ethnic minorities, an assimilation plan was launched by the South Vietnamese government with the creation of the "Social and Economic Council for the Southern Highlander Country", the South Vietnamese based their approach to the highlanders by claiming that they would be "developed" since they were "poor" and "ignorant", making swidden agriculturalists sedentarize and settling ethnic Vietnamese colonists from the coastal regions into the highlands such as Northern Vietnamese Catholic refugees who fled to South Vietnam, 50,000 Vietnamese settlers were in the highlands in 1960 and in 1963 the total number of settlers was 200,000 and up to 1974 the South Vietnamese were still implemented the colonization plan even though the highland natives experienced massive turbulence and disorder because of the colonization, and by 1971 less than half of a scheme back by the Americans to leave Montagnards with just 20% of the Central Highlands was completed, and even in the parts of the highlands which did not experience colonization, the South Vietnamese threw the native tribes into "strategic hamelets" to keep them away from places where communists potentially operated and the South Vietnamese consistently spurned any attempts too make overtures to the native Highlanders.
+Leaving out any plans for autonomy for ethnic minorities, an assimilation plan was launched by the South Vietnamese government with the creation of the Social and Economic Council for the Southern Highlander Country, the South Vietnamese based their approach to the highlanders by claiming that they would be 'developed' since they were 'poor' and 'ignorant', making swidden agriculturalists sedentarize and settling ethnic Vietnamese colonists from the coastal regions into the highlands such as Northern Vietnamese Catholic refugees who fled to South Vietnam, 50,000 Vietnamese settlers were in the highlands in 1960 and in 1963 the total number of settlers was 200,000 and up to 1974 the South Vietnamese were still implemented the colonization plan even though the highland natives experienced massive turbulence and disorder because of the colonization, and by 1971 less than half of a scheme back by the Americans to leave Montagnards with just 20% of the Central Highlands was completed, and even in the parts of the highlands which did not experience colonization, the South Vietnamese threw the native tribes into 'strategic hamelets' to keep them away from places where communists potentially operated and the South Vietnamese consistently spurned any attempts too make overtures to the native highlanders.

 The South Vietnamese government made only symbolic, useless concessions to ethnic minorities in order to stop FULRO from gaining support.

-FULRO tribals rose up in an uprising against Diem's colonization of the Highlands with ethnic Vietnamese settlers.
+FULRO tribals rose up in an uprising against South Vietnamese colonization of the Central Highlands with ethnic Vietnamese settlers.

-In 1955 the Central Highlands were flooded with Northern Vietnamese migrants after the autonomous Montagnard area was abolished by Ngô Đình Diệm.
-Y Bham Enoul founded Bajaraka on January 5, 1958, to resist the discrimination, Vietnamese settlement on Highlands and forced assimilation by the South Vietnamese government.
-The United Nations Secretary General and foreign embassies were contacted by Y Bham Enuol.
-"Front for the Liberation of the Highlands of Champa" (Mặt Trận Giải Phóng Cao Nguyên Champa) and Bajaraka were both headed by Y Bham Enuol.
-He was killed by the Khmer Rouge on April 20, 1975.
-Les Kosem, Y Bham Enuol and Prince Norodom Sihanouk worked together to found FULRO and launch an uprising against the South Vietnamese government to regain their land from the Vietnamese colonizers.
+In 1955, the Central Highlands were flooded with Northern Vietnamese migrants after the autonomous Montagnard area was abolished by Ngô Đình Diệm.
+Y Bhăm Êñuôl founded BAJARAKA on 5 January 1958, to resist the discrimination, Vietnamese settlement on highlands and forced assimilation by the South Vietnamese government.
+The United Nations Secretary General and foreign embassies were contacted by Y Bhăm Êñuôl.
+Front for the Liberation of the Highlands of Champa (Mặt Trận Giải Phóng Cao Nguyên Champa) and BAJARAKA were both headed by Y Bhăm Êñuôl.
+He was killed by the Khmer Rouge on 20 April 1975.
+Les Kosem, Y Bham Enuol, and Prince Norodom Sihanouk worked together to found FULRO and launch an uprising against the South Vietnamese government to regain their land from the Vietnamese colonizers.
 Vietnam is still persecuting the religion and culture of the natives who live in poverty and are losing their land to ethnic Vietnamese settlers who continue to flood into their land in the Central Highlands in Vietnam today.